Who needs a U.S. brokerage account?

 - Will the brokerage account be in my own name, or are my assets combined with other people’s?

-- Meet the advisor.
-Depending on your locale, you may or may not meet with the advisor.
+- Meet the professional.
+Depending on your locale, you may or may not meet with the professional.
 Though I prefer to meet all of my new clients, I understand it’s not always possible.
 In those cases, I set up “phone meetings” or Skype calls in which I’ll spend time all the time needed to get to know the client as we are getting started.
 Though there’s nothing like a face-to-face meeting, a video conference is a pretty good substitute.
-Ask the advisor you are considering if he has a policy about this, and make sure it suits your situation.
+Ask the whomever you are considering if he has a policy about this, and make sure it suits your situation.

 - Sign the paperwork and fund the account.
 Signing paperwork normally doesn’t take much time, except if you have to mail forms back and forth.
 Once that’s completed, the advisor should open your account and then it’s up to you to fund it.
 The best way to fund the account is to wire money from your current account in your name to the new account, which is also in your name.
 Compliance officers who oversee money transfers always prefer to see money moving to and from “same name” accounts.
 Never try to fund accounts with cash or travelers’ checks since those are huge signs of money laundering.
 Also, don’t plan to deposit funds into the account and then send it out immediately.
 That’s also an indication that the account is not really meant for investment purposes, and the compliance team will begin investigating it.
 If they suspect any sort of foul play, they have the right to freeze the account.